home edit page issue tracker

 Gen: genitive

-In many languages prototypical meaning of genitive is that the noun phrase somehow belongs to its governor.
+In many languages, the prototypical meaning of the genitive is that the noun phrase somehow belongs to its governor.

-We do not recognize the genitive except for possessive personal, some demonstrative pronouns/determiners and իր “one’s own”.
+We recognize genitive only for possessive personal pronouns, certain demonstrative pronouns/determiners, and իր/ir “one’s own”.

 Examples